netz98/n98-magerun/readme.rst

-    --scope     The config value's scope (default: "default" | Can be "default", "websites", "stores") --scope-id  The config value's scope ID (default: "0") --encrypt   Encrypt the config value using local.xml's crypt key
+    --scope     The config value's scope (default: "default" | Can be "default", "websites", "stores") --scope-id  The config value's scope ID (default: "0") --encrypt   Encrypt the config value using local.xml's crypt key --force     Allow creation of non-standard scope-id's for websites and stores

 Get Config
 """"""""""